NoJokeFNA/mc-protection/SETUP.md

 <hr>

 ## <b>⛔ AntiVPN</b>
- - In any case you should also use an AntiVPN system.
+ - In any case, you should also use an AntiVPN system.
- - This can be used to contain almost all attacks, because it simply runs over tens of proxies.
+ - This can be used to contain almost all attacks because they simply run over tens of proxies.
  - We recommend the use of this AntiVPN-System:
    - https://www.spigotmc.org/resources/anti-vpn.58291/
    - https://www.spigotmc.org/resources/kaurivpn-anti-proxy-tor-and-vpn-free-api.93355/